progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--Now, if you want to merge your `opera` branch into `trunk` (your `master` branch), you can do so with a normal `git merge`.
 But you need to provide a descriptive commit message (via `-m`), or the merge will say "Merge branch opera" instead of something useful.-->

 aus.
 Wenn Du jetzt Deinen `opera`-Zweig in `trunk` (Deinen `master`-Zweig) zusammenführen willst , kannst Du das mit einem normalen `git merge` machen.
-Du solltest allerdings eine aussagekräftige Commit-Beschreibung angeben (mit `-m`) oder sie wird statt etwas Sinnvollem "Merge branch opera" lauten.
+Du solltest allerdings eine aussagekräftige Commit-Beschreibung angeben (mit `-m`) oder sie wird statt etwas Sinnvollem „Merge branch opera“ lauten.

 <!--Remember that although you’re using `git merge` to do this operation, and the merge likely will be much easier than it would be in Subversion (because Git will automatically detect the appropriate merge base for you), this isn’t a normal Git merge commit.
 You have to push this data back to a Subversion server that can’t handle a commit that tracks more than one parent; so, after you push it up, it will look like a single commit that squashed in all the work of another branch under a single commit.
 After you merge one branch into another, you can’t easily go back and continue working on that branch, as you normally can in Git.
 The `dcommit` command that you run erases any information that says what branch was merged in, so subsequent merge-base calculations will be wrong — the dcommit makes your `git merge` result look like you ran `git merge -\-squash`.
 Unfortunately, there’s no good way to avoid this situation — Subversion can’t store this information, so you’ll always be crippled by its limitations while you’re using it as your server.
 To avoid issues, you should delete the local branch (in this case, `opera`) after you merge it into trunk.-->